magistraapta/Klasifikasi-gambar-batu-gunting-kertas/README.md

 # Image Classification

-This project's goal is to implement image classificaton using tensorflow with keras library to classify rock, paper, and scissors image.
+This project's goal is to implement image classification using Tensorflow with Keras library to classify rock, paper, and scissors images.

 ## Documentation
-The dataset from this project can be download with this link [Dataset link](https://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip)
+The dataset from this project can be downloaded with this link [Dataset link](https://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip)

-## Tech Stack

-**Client:** React, Redux, TailwindCSS

-**Server:** Node, Express

 ## Installation